-If you’re planning a trip, try having them write out an agenda for a day’s activities.
+If you’re planning a trip, try having them write an agenda for a day’s activities.
 Or better yet, inspire them to journal about their experiences of the trip—what they saw and learned, who they met and how it made them feel.
-Summer is also a great time to establish pen pals, whether writing emails to friends they miss over the break or even traditional mailed letters to family members they don’t see often.
+Summer is also a great time to establish pen-pals, whether writing emails to friends they miss over the break or even traditional mailed letters to family members they don’t see often.
 If your kids are feeling adventurous, they can even reach out to other kids they don’t know in different parts of the world—click here for a few resources to help kids connect.

 Dig into the nature of plant biology.

 Mother nature is one of our best teachers.
 And plants are some of her best tools when it comes to learning.
 For a fun flora adventure, take your kids to Atlanta Botanical Garden’s Lou Glenn Children’s Garden.
-The Children’s Garden, which features an array of beautiful plant life, also regularly holds educational music performances, interactive learning activities, summer camps and other botanical activities.
-It opens at 9am and closes at dusk, Tuesday – Sunday.
+The Children’s Garden, which features an array of beautiful plant life, regularly holds educational music performances, interactive learning activities, summer camps and other botanical activities.
+It opens at 9 a.m. and closes at dusk, Tuesday – Sunday.

 If you’re looking for a more long-term experience, try starting a garden with your child.
-It will help them learn more about the wonderful world of plants—how we’re dependent upon them for food and why they’re important to the health of the planet’s ecology.
+It will help them learn more about the wonderful world of plants—how we’re dependent upon them for food and why they’re essential to the health of the planet’s ecology.
 Click here for a helpful article on the topic.

 Encourage and inspire them to keep reading.